mentionthewar/A-Frame/README.md

-# A-Frame
+# Recovering lost Tudor Treasures with A-frame @ MozFest 2018

-Recovering lost Tudor Treasures @ MozFest
+<h2> Getting started with A-frame </h2>

-Information about the session goes here
+<h3> Environment </h3>

-Live links can be provided via https://mentionthewar.github.io/A-Frame/ (which is living in the docs subdirectory)
+1. Download vr-test1.htm and open it in your browser.

 https://github.com/feiss/aframe-environment-component